sjang1594/SailorGame/README.md

       - Default Rigging (standing / sitting)

 2. StoryLine
-   - In the beginning, the user starts out out-of-nowhere where the players are only given a ferryboat.
+   - In the beginning, the user starts out out-of-nowhere where the players are only given a raft.
    - The player can starts in hunter-gathering

 3. How to upgrade the component of User Ship / Boats